waleedsamy/functional-examples/README.md

 * A Monad is a structure with a flatMap function.
  * Monads do not compose

+* Any expression which is not referentially transparent must contain side-effects, by definition.

 * cats import
  1- cat package contains type classes i.e Functor, Applicative, Monad, Show 2- cat.syntax contains the syntactic sugar for the type classes (implicits)